jasperanders/Bachelorthesis/Thesis/md/thesis.md

 The reliability of the exam medium is most dependent on the e-exam software.
 As with any software, high reliability can only be achieved by rigorous testing and continuous improvements.

 Another important point is device operability.
 Decentralized e-exams are taken on the examinees device.
 It thus largely lies within in the responsibility of the device owner to assure that it is working as intended.
-Here must be mentioned, that modern devices generally show low failure rates.
+It must be mentioned, that modern devices generally show low failure rates.
 As students in any way need a reliable device to participate in their studies, device operability is not a major problem.
 Still, the examination tool can prevent unnecessary device failure by strongly advising examinees to keep their devices updated, plugged into power and to not use unreliable devices.

 The last major point in which the exam medium can fail is connection loss that leads to time deficiencies for students.
 In normal operation exam answers should continuously be sent to a server to minimize the risk of data loss.
-In case of connection issues student must be able their exams without problems.
+In case of connection issues student must be able to continue their exams without problems.
 Data must then later be send to the server.
 In case of both a device crash and internet failure, the exam should persist on the local storage of the device.
 The device then can be rebooted and the exam can be continued.

 For the requirement of _protection against contestation_ we thus find three main design principles.
 The first principle is the continuos improvement and sound testing of exam software.
 The second is advising examinees to assure their device is working as intended.
 The last is taking connection issues under account and being able to handle them.